Rheumatology

 Tenosynovitis and bursitis

-These conditions can be complex and often require a thorough assessment, blood tests, and imaging to ensure proper diagnosis and treatment.
+These conditions can be complex and often require a thorough assessment, blood tests, and imaging studies to ensure the correct diagnosis and treatment.

 • Why choose Charlottenlund Private Hospital?

-Safe and caring treatment by the staff present.
-Centrally located in the middle of Charlottenlund, with 2 hours of free parking and a stone's throw from Charlottenlund Station and public transport.
+Safe and compassionate care provided by attentive staff.
+Centrally located in the heart of Charlottenlund, with two hours of free parking and just a short walk from Charlottenlund Station and public transport.

-Charlottenlund Private Hospital is located in bright and beautiful premises with a view of Charlottenlund Forest and offers an exclusive and unique patient experience where you are called in on time and do not have to sit and wait for hours in crowded waiting rooms.
-We make a virtue of the setting and surroundings matching our high professional level, so that the entire visit is as you wish.
+Charlottenlund Private Hospital is located in bright and beautiful facilities with views of Charlottenlund Forest and offers an exclusive and unique patient experience where you are seen on time and do not have to wait for hours in overcrowded waiting rooms.
+We take great pride in ensuring that the surroundings and setting reflect our high professional standards, so that your entire visit is exactly as you wish it to be.

 Modern building with large windows, dark accents, and a promotional banner; trees in the foreground.